S-JZ/Whacky/README.md

-Setting up the game.
+Setting up the Game Whacky.
 Download the code and make sure you have the latest version of Python3.
-Install the PyGame Library onto your system. use the following command to add the pygame library to python: pip install pygame
+Install the PyGame Library onto your system.
+Use the following command to add the pygame library to python: pip install pygame

 Voila!
 Now it's ready to run.